Star Trek at LYRATEK.COM

 The 2009 derivative Trilogy Sets

 Check for listings of extras on "The Wrath of Khan" as well.
-The Nicholas Meyer solo audio commentary from the 2-disc Collector's Edition Director's Cut appears to have been rejigged and included on the individual 2009 release of the movie (see below), but not in the "Summit Six Pack" or these "Trilogy" box sets that came out a few months earlier.
+The Nicholas Meyer solo audio commentary from the 2-disc Collector's Edition Director's Cut appears to have been rejigged and included on the individual 2009 release of the movie (see above), but not in the "Summit Six Pack" or these "Trilogy" box sets that came out a few months earlier.

 Yeah, it's confusing.
 It may be wise to hang on to your 2-disc Special Collector's Editions, or seek them out if you don't already have them, until Paramount gets its act together regarding the new re-releases.